mathvfx/Notebooks/Python/data_structures/README.md

     * Understant concepts of Python's Dictionary (a.k.a. associative array) and hashing functions.
     * Understand the concept of hashing function as an intermediary to generate proper array indices in order for regular list/array access.
     * Understand the broader issue associated with hash collision, and basic collision resolution methods, and the reasons behind such collisions, and broader consequences in security.
     * Understand the implementation of Set (_Set Theory_ definition) is really just a special case implementation of Maps (without _Item_ object storage).
+Note that _key_ in a traditional Map must be unique, thus we can exploit this feature for Set.
     * Aware that Multimaps and Multisets are also special case implementation of Maps and Sets.
       * Multiset: keys are now allowed to be duplicates using container.
       * Multimap: Same keys can now be mapped to multiple values.